yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/2dc-replication.md

 ## Set up two-way (bidirectional) replication

-If you want to set up 2-way replication, then repeat the above command on “yugabyte-producer” universe.
+To set up 2-way replication, follow the steps above in [Set up one-way (unidirectional) replication] and then do the same steps for the the “yugabyte-producer” universe.

 Note that this time, “yugabyte-producer” will be set up to consume data from “yugabyte-consumer”.